afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 $ npm i thewall -s
 ```

-Lets create a thewallfile that will hold all the configurations:
+Let's create a thewallfile that will hold all the configurations:

 ```
 $ touch thewallfile.js